-Kate Krause, Dean, University College Request that NATV 150, Introduction to Native American Studies, be included in RE:
+Kate Krause, Dean, University College Request that NATV 150, Introduction to Native American Studies, be included in RE: the Core Curriculum, Area V: Humanities

-Date: August 20, 2013
+Date[.]
+August 20, 2013

 The faculty of the Native American Studies Program are asking that NATV 150, Introduction to Native American Studies, be included as a course in Area V of the Core Curriculum.
 This course has been offered regularly by the Native American Studies Program since 2005 and is required for a degree in Native American Studies.